Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 Why Scalability Issues Persist on Other Chains

 It can be said that most of the blockchains jockeying for a larger slice of the DeFi pie remain on the same well-worn path that Ethereum pioneered.
 As a consequence, most of these chains will face the same scalability issues that drove users away from Ethereum in the first place.

 One improvement newer blockchains have implemented is moving away from a Proof of Work (PoW) consensus model towards alternative methods like Proof of Stake (PoS).
 This change increases the scalability of blockchains and nearly negates the burden placed on the environment by the energy-intensive mining process that facilitates PoW.

 Even though PoS blockchains can scale at a better rate than the PoW blockchains that preceded them, most of these chains advertise transaction speeds and throughput that are relatively slow compared to Solana.
 Actually, many of these blockchains are slow when compared to the antiquated systems they’re supposed to replace.

-Blockchains are expected to disrupt virtually every industry that depends on connectivity, security, and consistent record keeping.
-However, that future will most likely go unrealized on networks that have a difficult time outperforming Visa and other incumbents.
+Blockchains are expected to disrupt virtually every industry that depends on connectivity, security, and consistent record-keeping.
+However, that future will most likely go unrealized on networks that have difficulty outperforming Visa and other incumbents.